 Place the quinoa in a shallow baking dish in a single layer.

-Turn the burner to medium-low heat and stir the quinoa constantly as it cooks to prevent burning.
+Stir the quinoa constantly as it cooks to prevent burning.
 You can also gently shake and flip the quinoa to ensure the seeds toast evenly.
+If the quinoa sticks to the pan, add another small drizzle of oil and work to distribute the oil evenly around the pan.

 Items you will need